What to Expect - Employees

 Throughout the COVID-19 pandemic, UC Riverside has been guided by three principles – personal health, community health, and incremental decision making.
 As the university increases on-campus operations, these principles will continue to guide the campus.

 UCR is committed to delivering in-person instruction, research opportunities, and student support services wherever possible.
-As a nationally-ranked residential public research university, an on-campus presence is essential to successfully advance our mission of instruction, research, and public service.
+As a nationally ranked residential public research university, an on-campus presence is essential to successfully advance our mission of instruction, research, and public service.

 Most classes will be delivered in-person.
 Campus gathering and student support venues, including libraries, Student Recreation Center, Highlander Union Building, bookstore, dining spaces, and residence halls, are open.